Chart Color Schemes

 The level of residential development activity in Roxburgh Park (South) - Somerton is very low in comparison to the average area assessed nationally by AreaSearch

-Roxburgh Park South has seen approximately six residential approvals per year.
-Over the past five financial years, from FY21 to FY25, 33 homes were approved, with one more granted in FY26 so far.
-The population decline in recent years has been matched by adequate development activity relative to other areas.
+Roxburgh Park South Somerton has seen approximately six residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 33 homes were approved, with two more approved in FY26 so far.
+Despite a declining population in recent years, development activity has been adequate relative to other areas, benefiting buyers due to affordable housing options, with new homes averaging an expected construction cost of $251,000, below regional norms.

 Frequently Asked Questions - Development